abhinpai/pai-portfolio/docs/javascript/modules/m2_object.md

 ### 5. Arrow function / Lexical environment

+Before arrow functions, every new function defined its own this value based on how the function was called but Arrow functions do not have their own `this` value

-With arrow functions, this keeps the same value as its parent scope i.e and Object `space`
+With an arrow functions, this keeps the same value as its parent scope i.e and Object `space`

 ```js
 let space = {